KejPi/AbracaDABra/README.md

 TII detector can run in _Sensitive_ or in _Reliable_ mode. _Sensitive_ mode is default, it gives good results but in some corner cases the detected weak codes might be invalid. _Reliable_ option on the other hand uses more conservative criteria to evaluate the TII, thus it generally detects less codes but with lower probability of fake detection.

-Last TII related option is a possibility to enable spectrum plot.
+TII dialog user interface can be configured too.
+You can enable Spectrum plot option.
 This option is mostly for debug purposes.
 If enabled it displays spectrum-like plot in the TII Decoder dialog that shows sum of carrier pairs calculated from NULL symbol of DAB signal.

 _Note:_ It is not a real spectrum of NULL symbol but rather preprocessed TII information extracted from it.

+Last option is to keep no longer detected transmitters on the map.
+When this option is enabled, all transmitters that were detected for current ensemble since the dialog was opened are shown on the map.
+Transmitters that were detected in last NULL symbol are shown with marker whose color depends on relative level of that transmitter.
+Transmitters that could not be detected in last NULL symbol have grey marker.
+If the option is enabled you can also configure timeout to remove undetectable transmitters from the map.
+For example, when timeout is set to 1 minute, transmitters that were not detected in NULL symbol during last minute will be removed from the map.
+Minimum timeout is 1 minute, maximum is 600 minutes, i.e. 10 hours.

 Plot can be zoomed in both axes by mouse wheel or in one axis by clicking on the axis a zooming by mouse wheel.
 When zoomed plot can be dragged by mouse, zoom is reset to default by right click on plot area. _Note:_ Optional [QCustomPlot library](https://www.qcustomplot.com) is needed for this functionality.